Dell Technologies Championship

-The Dell Technologies Championship was a professional golf tournament on the PGA Tour in Norton, Massachusetts, United States, held annually in late summer over the Labor Day weekend.
-The 2018 edition was the last time the event was staged as the FedEx Cup was reduced from four to three Playoff events in 2019.
+The Dell Technologies Championship, originally the Deutsche Bank Championship, was a professional golf tournament on the PGA Tour that was played annually from 2003 to 2018.
+It was held in Norton, Massachusetts, United States, over the Labor Day weekend in late summer.

+In 2007, the PGA Tour introduced the FedEx Cup and the Deutsche Bank Championship became one of four playoff events.
+The 2018 edition was the last time the event was staged as the FedEx Cup playoffs were reduced to three events the following season.
-In July 2018, the PGA Tour announced that The Northern Trust; the first event of the FedEx Cup playoffs, would rotate between the New York/New Jersey and Boston areas in 2019 and 2020.
-The 2019 playing of The Northern Trust was held August 6–11, 2019 at Liberty National Golf Club in Jersey City, New Jersey, and in 2020, The Northern Trust saw the PGA Tour's return to New England and TPC Boston.

 History

 Replacing the Air Canada Championship in British Columbia on the tour schedule, the tournament made its debut in 2003 as the Deutsche Bank Championship.
-It is held at the Tournament Players Club of Boston in Norton, Massachusetts, south-southwest of Boston.
-Unlike most PGA Tour events which are played Thursday through Sunday, this tournament is played Friday through Monday, with the final round on Labor Day.
+It was held at the Tournament Players Club of Boston in Norton, Massachusetts, south-southwest of Boston.
+Unlike most PGA Tour events which are played Thursday through Sunday, this tournament was played Friday through Monday, with the final round on Labor Day.

 It became part of the first-year FedEx Cup playoffs in 2007, with its purse increased to $7 million.
 The purse in 2018 was $9.0 million, with a winner's share of $1.62 million.
 As the second of the four playoff events, its field was limited to the top 100 players on the FedEx Cup points list.
-Points were amassed during the PGA Tour's regular season and the first playoff event, The Northern Trust, which takes place the previous week in the New York City area.
+Points were amassed during the PGA Tour's regular season and the first playoff event, The Northern Trust, which took place the previous week in the New York City area.

-Dell Technologies took over as the title sponsor of the tournament in 2017; new subsidiary Dell EMC is headquartered in Massachusetts.
-Deutsche Bank sponsored the first 14 editions, through 2016.

-The event was last managed by the PGA Tour; it was managed by the Tiger Woods Foundation from 2013 to 2016.
+Deutsche Bank sponsored the first 14 editions of the tournament, through 2016.
+In 2017, Dell Technologies, which had a new subsidiary Dell EMC headquartered in Massachusetts, took over as the title sponsor of the tournament.
+The event was managed by the Tiger Woods Foundation from 2013 to 2016, after which it was managed by the PGA Tour.